AshishRajIITI/strive-bw1-spotify-clone/README.md

 #### Getting Started

-Git clone the repository and use live server or a simple server to serve the index.html in your browser, alternatively just open a browser and navigate to the cloned repo and launch index.html from there.
+Git clone the repository to your local computer.

 #### Prerequisites